-The most popular and effective tool to help you accomplish this goal is through meditation.
+The most popular and efficient tool to help you accomplish this goal is through meditation.

 Here are some exercises you could do:

-- practice in your everyday life to give special attention to everything you do, be it washing your hands, or eating your meals, washing dishes, etc.
+- practice in your everyday life to pay particular attention to everything you do, be it washing your hands or eating your meals, washing dishes, etc.

 - see the beauty in things (when did you last enjoy a sunrise or a flower)